khulnasoft-lab/design.khulnasoft.com/contents/brand-design/visual-design-brand-icons.md

 ### Construction

-The marketing icons are created using the 8px grid system found within this [template](https://drive.google.com/file/d/1V-FdsDeYcx_yPBMI9cjWclWAz_TPYqFU/view?usp=sharing).
+The marketing icons are created using an 8px grid system.
 The icon set exists in two scales: 24px for smaller assets and 96px for larger assets.
 They are stylized in the following ways:

 - Our icon set consists entirely of linework, using a stroke weight of 1px or 2px, respectively.
 - In general, default to either white or charcoal linework for contrast purposes.